consensys-vertical-apps/mmi-defi-adapters/README.md

 ## Versioning and Publishing (internal use only)

-Bump the package version then the publish_ci pipeline will automatically publish to npm
+On your branch, bump the package version by running the below.
+The publish_ci pipeline will automatically-run when merged to main.

 npm version [<newversion> | major | minor | patch | premajor | preminor | prepatch | prerelease | from-git]